 - For the 2021 ERC, large employers are businesses with more than 500 full-time employees.

-When examining the size of your business, it’s essential to know who qualifies as a full-time employee.
-Under the IRS, a full-time employee is an employee who works 30 hours or more per week or 130 hours per month pursuant to IRC 4980H.
+When examining the size of your business, it’s essential to know who qualifies for the ERC as a full-time employee.
+Under the IRS, a full-time employee is an employee who works 30 hours or more per week or 130 hours per month, according to IRC 4980H.

 No. When calculating the ERC, an employer can include wages given to part-time and full-time workers, but can only compute the credits on the first $10,000 in salary and health plan expenses paid to each employee during each credit-generating period.